Eaglenest Wildlife Sanctuary

-Eaglenest is notable as a prime birding site due to the extraordinary variety, numbers and accessibility of species.

-Eaglenest derives its name from Red Eagle Division of the Indian army which was posted in the area in the 1950s.
+Eaglenest Wildlife Sanctuary derives its name from Red Eagle Division of the Indian army which was posted in the area in the 1950s.

 Geography and climate

 Eaglenest and Sessa Orchid Sanctuary together occupy a rough east–west rectangle with Sessa occupying the northeast quadrant.
 Eaglenest is bounded to the north by Eaglenest Ridge and the reserved forests of the Bugun community (Lama Camp area).
 Eaglenest adjoins Tawang district to the north.
 The Bhalukpong–Bomdila highway (and Pakke immediately beyond) are its eastern boundary.
 There are no distinct geographical features delineating its western boundary along the Bhutan border and the southern boundary at about 27° N latitude.

 Eaglenest and Sessa ridges rise to 3250 m and 3150 m respectively and are the first major barriers to the monsoon as it moves north from the plains of Assam.
 These ridges get over 3000 mm of rain on the southern slopes and about 1500 mm on the northern ones.

 The eastern half of Eaglenest and Sessa sanctuaries is drained by the Tippi Naala (Tippi river) which joins the Kameng river at Tippi village on the Bhalukpong–Bomdila highway.
 Several smaller streams including Buhiri Nadi and Dihung Nadi in the western half of the area flow down to join the Brahmaputra separately.

 Eaglenest Wildlife Sanctuary is part of the Kameng protected area complex (KPAC), the largest contiguous closed-canopy forest tract of Arunachal Pradesh, which includes Eaglenest, Pakke, Sessa, Nameri, and Sonai Rupai sanctuaries and associated reserved forest blocks.
 The complex covers 3500 km2 in area and ranges from 100 m to 3300 m in altitude.

 Eaglenest has an unpaved road running from its base to Eaglenest pass at 2800 m allowing good access to the entire altitudinal range, making it accessible to the military, scientists and ecotourists.